Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Unity.md

           md5sum "${fastq}" >> raw-fastq-checksums.md5
         done
         ```
-2. Move the files including the md5 hasg files (see below)
+2. Move the files including the md5 hash files (see below)
 3. In the new location, generate new md5 hash files for the transferred data and verify these are the same as the original md5s.
    1. Alternatively, use md5sum --check to check the md5 of the transferred files against the original md5 without having to create new md5 files: